Find Trade Colleges

 What is a Metal and Plastic Drilling and Boring Machine Tool Setter, Operator, or Tender?

-Life As a Drilling & Boring Machine Operator
+A Day in the Life of a Drilling & Boring Machine Operator

 • Sharpen cutting tools, using bench grinders.

-When polled, Metal and Plastic Drilling and Boring Machine Tool Setters, Operators, and Tenders say the following skills are most frequently used in their jobs:
+Below is a list of the skills most Metal and Plastic Drilling and Boring Machine Tool Setters, Operators, and Tenders say are important on the job.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.